pranathi-xx/CODSOFT/Task1/README.md

 ## Preview
 The design files available in this folder are:

-- 1-Welcome.png
-- 2-Login.png
+- 1-WELCOME.png
-- 3-Register.png
+- 2-LOGIN.png

-## Screen Recording
-- 4-Screen recording.mp4
+- 3-REGISTER.png